gsinclair/lbt/DEVELOPMENT.md

 ## More INCLUDE commands

 I currently have PDFINCLUDE.
 I want to change that to INCLUDEPDF.
 And I want to introduce INCLUDELBT, so that you can have an .lbt file with only LBT commands in it -- no latex at all.

+## Integrate 'simplemath' in MATH-based environments

+It would be cool to be able to use `MATH .o align` to typeset several lines of mathematics and have all the text automatically fed through 'simplmath'.

+    MATH .o align, sm
+    :: sin^2 x + cos^2 x & equiv 1
+    :: frac 1 3